How Ads Bend the Truth to Get Your Attention

-It's one of the things we're taught never to do (unless we're saving someone's feelings).
-Yet after a few weeks in an ad agency, people are being rewarded for it.
+Lying, it's one of the things we're taught never to do (unless we're saving someone's feelings).
+After a few weeks in an ad agency, people are being rewarded for it.

-- Lies of Commission: An out and out lie, such as "buy this CD and you will make $1 million in under a year" is very rare in advertising.
+- Commission: An out and out lie, such as "buy this CD, and you will make $1 million in under a year" is very rare in advertising.
 They are easy to spot, and also hard to defend.

-- Lies of Error: A case in point here is the infamous Sketchers Shape Ups campaigns that launched the shoe.
-The ad agency was led to believe that this show could help you lose weight and stay in shape, and so they ran with it.
+- Error: A case in point here is the infamous Sketchers Shape-Ups campaigns that launched the shoe.
+The ad agency was led to believe that this shoe could help you lose weight and stay in shape, and so they ran with it.
 That was an error.
 There was no malice meant, but it was still a deception.

 You will see bad ads from worse agencies, and they will outright lie or aim to mislead in the most tricky ways possible.
 Some places walk a fine line between legal and illegal, using every loophole in the law to avoid prosecution.